* Victoria recorded its first day without a COVID-19 death since July 13, leaving the state's toll at 729 and the national figure at 816.

 AUSTRALIAN CORONAVIRUS NUMBERS

-* There were 18 new cases in Australia - Seven in NSW, six in WA, two each in SA and Queensland and one in Victoria.
+* There were 51 new cases in Australia - 43 in Victoria, seven in NSW and one in Queensland.

-* The national death toll is 905: Victoria 817, NSW 55, Tasmania 13, WA 9, Queensland 6, SA 4, ACT 3.
-(Two Queensland residents who died in NSW have been included in the official tolls of both states.)
+* The national death toll is 816: Victoria 729, NSW 54, Tasmania 13, WA 9, Queensland 6, SA 4, ACT 3.
+(Two Queensland residents who died in NSW have been included in the official tolls of both states).

 GLOBAL CORONAVIRUS NUMBERS

-Data current as of 1900 AEDT October 23, taking in federal and state/territory government updates, Worldometer and Johns Hopkins Coronavirus Resource Centre.
+Data current as of 1815 AEST September 15, taking in federal government and state/territory government updates, Worldometer and Johns Hopkins Coronavirus Resource Centre.

 Australian Associated Press